CiaranB1992/AIProject/README.txt

 When the game is completed or the player dies the program exits and a message appears in the eclipse console.

-The Jar file had compiling errors so I did not include one.
-The program runs fine from within eclipse but I am speculating that my eclipse needs updating and am working on it.
+The Jar file had compiling errors but i included one which appears to be broken, at least on my eclipse.
+The program runs fine from within eclipse but I am speculating that my eclipse needs updating in order for jars to work and am working on it.
 If I get the jar file running i will upload it.
 The Jar file is in the lib folder but will not run on my pc.
 The broken Jar file is called MazeGame.jar

 The game is run by using the GameRunner class after downloading my entire project from github